jaymody/blogposts/2021-03-04-distance-matrices-with-numpy.md

 The next step is easy,  we perform an element-wise square.
 Then, we need to take the sum of each row, so we use `np.sum` with the argument `axis=1` which tells numpy to sum across the first axis (ie the rows).
 Without the axis argument, `np.sum` will take the sum of every element in the matrix and output a single scalar value.
 The result of the `np.sum` with `axis=1` gives us a vector of size $n$.

-Finally, we take the element-wise square root of this vector and store it in $dist[i]$.
+Finally, we take the element-wise square root of this vector and store it in $dists[i]$.

 So here's a better annotated version of the code that's much easier to understand: